 Elich: In general, it makes logical sense for a peace treaty to be among the initial steps adopted in repairing relations.
 I see this mainly as cleaning up unfinished business from decades ago.
 There are complications, though.

-As you point out, North Koreans and progressive Koreans in the South and abroad attach tremendous importance to the signing of a peace treaty.
+As you point out, many Koreans attach tremendous importance to the signing of a peace treaty.
 There is a good deal of hope that other benefits are inherent, such as an end to enmity and the withdrawal of U.S. forces from the peninsula.
 I don’t believe we can expect anything more from a peace treaty, in and of itself, beyond its symbolic value and the encouragement it gives to ongoing talks.
 After a peace treaty is signed, every other step to improve relations is a matter for further negotiation and determined struggle.

 On its own, a peace treaty will not trigger a withdrawal of U.S. forces.
 After all, World War II ended 73 years ago, yet the U.S. military remains firmly ensconced in Germany, Japan, and Okinawa.
 There is no sign that the United States has any intention of ever departing.